-In fact, although there had been instances of fashion houses allowing the public in – Thierry Mugler’s 1984 show was the first of its kind to let people buy tickets – the catwalk show was largely inaccessible to the public, with the catwalks happening behind closed doors for fashion editors, buyers, famous people and private clients.
+In fact, although there had been instances of fashion houses allowing the public in – Thierry Mugler’s 1984 show was the first of its kind to let people buy tickets – the catwalk show was largely inaccessible to the public, with the shows happening behind closed doors for fashion editors, buyers, celebrities and private clients.
 When social media arrived of course, this all changed.

-This is where the digital element of fashion week really started to take off as those on the front row shared their fashion-week experiences with the rest of the world.
+As a result, the digital boom of fashion week suddenly exploded, as those on the front row shared their fashion-week experiences with the rest of the world.
 Street style followed as the fashion influencer was born – and the whole circus which we have come to recognise as fashion month was fully formed.

 “Over the past 10 years, social media played an increasingly important role in fashion weeks, giving more people more access to events and experiences that were once aimed only at a select group of industry insiders, celebrities and high-net worth individuals,” Caroline Rush, chief executive of the British Fashion Council explains.

-All this led to the even further democratisation of fashion week as brands chose to livestream their shows to all, while London Fashion Week opened its physical doors to the public with consumer-facing shows, for which tickets could be purchased.
+All this led to the even further democratisation of fashion week; brands chose to livestream their shows to all, while London Fashion Week opened its physical doors to the public with consumer-facing shows, for which tickets could be purchased.

 “Fashion designers have a role in not only showcasing design but also reflecting society and moments in time,” Rush says.
 “As chief executive of the BFC for the past 11 years, I have witnessed immense change in the presentation of fashion shows first hand.”